daveisadork/SABnzbPre/README.markdown

 Partial changelog
 -----------------

+Version 0.2.10 (2010-03-13)

+* Adds the ability to force grabbing of Newzbin bookmarks
+* Fixes some small text color issues

 Version 0.2.9 (2010-03-11)

 * Adds the ability to set an action to be executed upon queue completion